crowdbotics/modules/modules/django-booking/django_booking/booking/README.md

  * **`Venue`**:  Venue will be the location on which a hotel or cinema/theater or car rental store.
  * **`address`**: Brief address with the name the booked place.

+ ***Example***

+**1. Booking a hotel room**
+1. `quantity` will be the number of the rooms that a user has booked
+2. `Venue`:  Venue will be the location on which a hotel

+**2. Booking a ticket**
+1. `quantity`: will be the number of the tickets that a user has booked
+2. `Venue`:  Venue will be the location theater/cinema

+**2. Renting a car**
+1. `quantity`: will be the number of the cars that a user has booked
+2. `Venue`:  Venue will be the location of the car rental store.

 ### 2. BookingPlan Model
 A generic model for plans or offers that are offered to the booker.
 BookingPlan model saves the following information about the plan:
 * **`plane`** : The title for the plan
  * **`quantity`**: Description of the plan.
  * **`charges`**: The amount that a costumer will be charged with after availing the plan.

+ ***Example***

+**1. Plan for Booking a hotel room**
+1. On three day stay user will have a discount of 10%.
+2. On one week stay user will have a discount up to 15%.

+**2. Booking a ticket**
+1. If a user books four tickets will get one ticket free.

  ### 3. BookingPenalty Model

 This model save the information about the charges or penalities that a user will have to pay in case of booking cancellation or refund.
+For example, a user has booked a room payed the charges for the room.
+On the exact date he/she didn't appear or cancels the reservation.
+User will be charged with the 10% charged from the original amount.

 BookingPenalty Model has following fields:
 * **`title`** : The title for the penalty plan.
  * **`description`**: Description of the penalty plan.